Latest Usual (USUAL) News Update

 Deep Dive

-The program follows 20 audits and a $209K audit contest.
-Criteria exclude theoretical risks, focusing on practical exploit scenarios.
+Details: The program follows 20 prior audits and a $209K audit contest.
+It focuses on flaws causing fund loss or indefinite freezes, with rewards contingent on realistic exploit scenarios.

 Conclusion